progfolio/elpaca/doc/manual.md

 (elpaca (example :post-build (message "activate next")))
 ```

+-   **:autoloads:** The name of the file the package&rsquo;s autoload file.
+When `nil`, autoload loading and generation are disabled for the package.
+When `t`, the default autoload file is generated/loaded (`PACKAGE-NAME-autoloads.el`).
+The value may also be a string which is expanded relative to the package&rsquo;s build directory. e.g. `"org-loaddefs.el"`.

 1. Inheritance precedence

     The following list shows the order of precedence for inheritance.
 Each item takes precedence over the items which follow it.